MultiObjectiveAlgorithms.jl: a Julia package for solving multi-objective optimization problems: Conclusions

-This paper has presented \texttt{MultiObjectiveAlgorithms.jl} (\MOA), an open-source Julia package for solving multi-objective optimization problems written in JuMP. \MOA implements ten different solution algorithms, which all rely on an iterative scalarization of the problem from a multi-objective optimization problem to a sequence of single-objective subproblems.
-Each algorithm is relatively simple to implement, requiring on average 100--200 lines, and the modular design of the library makes it easy to add new algorithms.
+\MOA implements ten different solution algorithms, which all rely on an iterative scalarization of the problem from a multi-objective optimization problem to a sequence of single-objective subproblems.
+Each algorithm is relatively simple to implement, requiring less than \revisionb{250} lines of code, and the modular design of the library makes it easy to add new algorithms.
 Because it is based on JuMP, \MOA can use a wide variety of commercial and open-source solvers to solve the single-objective subproblems, and it supports problem classes ranging from linear, to conic, semi-definite, and general nonlinear.

 The only gap between recent advances in algorithms for multi-objective optimization and the current design of the library is our decision to return a finite set of points as the solution.
 As future work, we would like to extend \MOA to support solutions such as nondominated facets and the associated open and closed points.
 The correct implementation of this is an open question, particularly with how to represent these solutions in JuMP.